andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 ## Polyglot Friction

-There are some concerns with the polyglot approach Vert.x is taking however.
+There are some concerns with the polyglot approach Vert.x is taking.
 Foremost among them is that ripping languages like ruby and javascript from their normal environments can be confusing to developers.
 This means that developers need to learn alternate ways of setting up their systems and installing packages.
 It also means learning enough Java to leverage JVM libraries where native jruby/commonjs wrappers may not exist.
 It is for this reason that JVM native languages like Clojure, Groovy and Scala have perhaps the brightest long term future on this platform.

 ## For the Curious, Some Context

-If you've gotten this far, you might be curious as to why Node.js wound up using the Reactor pattern in the first place.
+If you've gotten this far, you might be curious as to why reactors came to be, and why node.js wound up using the reactor pattern in the first place.
 To provide that answer let's look a bit at the past and what reactors were born into this world to do.
 The two most common places you'll find a reactor are:

 * Handling GUI Events
 * Handling Network connections

-While these two things might *seem* extremely different, they actually share a common pattern, **both GUIs and sockets have a large number of mostly idle event sources**.
+While these two things might *seem* extremely different, they actually share a common thread (pun intended), **both GUIs and sockets have a large number of mostly idle event sources**.
 It's no accident that Javascript, a programming language designed to script GUIs is also a damn good language for handling large numbers of sockets. **Evented programming is a solution to aggregate a large number of events from different sources onto a single thread.**

-This gets you two distinct advantages over thread-per-connection:
+Reactors give you two distinct advantages over thread-per-connection:

 * Less Required Memory: You don't need a full thread/stack for each event source
 * No Need For Threadsafe Libraries: Single-threaded execution obviates concurrent libs

 For these cases asynchronous programming rocks.
 For many others, it most definitely does not rock.
-Here are some of the costs of this model
+Here are some of the costs of this model:

 * Limited to a single core per process
 * CPU intensive code must be manually scheduled
 * Callback heavy, ugly code

-The last point, about ugly callbacks is the *least* important point on that list, but is still important.
+The last point, about ugly callbacks is the *least* important point on that list.
 I'm limiting the discussion there as it has a propensity to start a flamewar.
 Let's talk about the first two points then.

 That a reactor can only run on a single core is an obvious limitation, that CPU intensive code must be manually scheduled on a reactor is less obvious.
 What this means is that if you do something that takes up a lot of CPU time, like rendering a complex PDF for instance, you will block the entire reactor for that period of time.
 No other requests can be serviced while that occurs.

-This leaves the asynchronous programmer with only one option to keep that work in process, and that option is to break up the work into chunks.
+This leaves the asynchronous programmer with only one option to keep that work in-process, and that option is to break up the work into chunks.
 These chunks must be small enough to make the server appear to be serving multiple requests simultaneously, and must also only enqueue a small number of new chunks of a similar size so as not to flood the queue.
 At this point the programmer has become a human process scheduler.
 Not fun.

-Now, humans are terrible at scheduling processes for two reasons: 1.)
+Humans are terrible at scheduling processes for two reasons: 1.)
 We're generally not as smart as the thread scheduling algorithms in a kernel 2.)
-An OS can decide to schedule threads based on what's happening at runtime, that can't be easily done while writing the code itself.
+An OS can decide to schedule threads based on what's happening at runtime, that can't be easily done while writing the code.

 Additionally, reactors require you to spawn multiple processes and use a load-balancer to use the other cores in your machine.
-The downsides of this strategy are that 1.) it is more operationally complex 2.) it is hard to divert work from a process with particularly active connections to those with less active ones for connection based protocols (e.g. web sockets).
+The downsides of this strategy are that: 1.) it is more operationally complex 2.) it is hard to divert work from a process with particularly active connections to those with less active ones for connection based protocols (e.g. web sockets).

-Moreover, one must provide additional infrastructure for balancing connections across multiple processes, which can be avoided for longer by using a multi-core, threaded approach.

 The entire notion of asynchronous programming is built upon facilities that fit the performance profile described earlier, of sockets and GUI inputs.
 Both of these things really spend most of their time asleep.
 Your OS kernel provides a special performance optimized system call for these situations, on linux systems its called [epoll](http://linux.die.net/man/4/epoll). epoll helps asynchronous code run like a champ.
 Your server's linux kernel is meant to handle a ton of sleepy connections and epoll lets your single reactor thread pluck only the active ones from that list as quickly as possible.